dr-who/stutools/README.md

       spit -f device -c wk2048x1    # x1 means write the LBA size once (or a Glow-high range), instead of being time limited.

+## Multiple input files and utilization

+      spit -I listofdevices.txt -c w  # will read a list of devices from the file.

+      spit -f device -c ... -O listofdevices.txt  # will display the r/w/IO operations on the devices.
+                                    This is used to see meta-device amplification and phy IO.

 ## NUMA binding

       By default the spit threads are distributed evenly between the NUMA nodes.
 To disable